 Obstructive sleep apnea is when a person's breathing stops for several seconds during the night due to blockage in the upper respiratory system.
 As one sleeps, soft tissues in the throat relax and collapse into the airway blocking oxygen from getting to the lungs.
 Partial blockage often results in snoring, and full blockage results in a cessation of breathing followed by gasping or choking sounds as breathing resumes.

-As a response to not breathing, the brain partially awakens from sleep to force respiratory effort to breath harder and get past the blockage.
+As a response to not breathing, the brain partially awakens from sleep to force respiratory effort to breathe harder and get past the blockage.

 When this occurs several times an hour for several seconds at a time, the brain is never really allowed time to enter deeper phases of sleep where restorative bone, tissue, and cognitive functions prepare you for the next day.
 As a result, quality sleep is forfeited leaving the person feeling tired all day.